 Felbrigg Norfolk Mountain walk

-A 16-mile circular walk through countryside, parkland and along the coast with total gradients of 1140ft - the equivalent of a small mountain.
+A 16-mile circular walk with the National Trust through countryside, parkland and along the coast with total gradients of 1140ft - the equivalent of a small mountain.
 Starting and finishing at Felbrigg Hall, visiting Sheringham and Weybourse on the way.

 Felbrigg Hall main car park, grid ref: TG196395